Finite record sets of chip-firing games: Results

-\begin{remark} If the fired vertices $\Sigma$ contains at least three vertices, the above construction does not work.
-In particular, if $|\Sigma|\geq 3$, in the equation (\ref{eq:symm}), it is not possible to choose $A$ to be symmetric in general. \end{remark}
+\begin{remark} If the set of fired vertices $\Sigma$ contains at least three vertices, the above construction does not work.
+In particular, if $|\Sigma|\geq 3$, in the equation (\ref{eq:symm}), it is not possible to choose $A$ to be symmetric in general.
+It is a challenging problem to characterize the language obtained as a finite record set of a chip-firing game for $|\Sigma|\geq 3$. \end{remark}